VitorVilela7/SMW-SA1-Pack/docs/maxtile.md

 | $40:BC00       | $7C00 (#$05)    | 512 bytes | OAM buffer #2            |
 | $40:BE00       | $7E00 (#$05)    | 512 bytes | OAM buffer #3            |

 VBW-RAM is the BW-RAM mirror basically combo'ed with $318F and $2225, an alternative for accessing the buffer using the Direct Page or RAM data banks.

+> :warning: **IMPORTANT**
+> Always use the pointers values from $6180+.
+> The buffers located at $40:B600+ may change on newer SA-1 Pack versions.
+> However, the $2225/$318F value will always be #$05 ($40:A000-$40:BFFF)

 ## API